MichaelRCruz/silicon-beach/essays/the-voyage.md

 The final scenes of that film will toss a blend of thoughts that I hope will distribute any risk of horror that I might feel.
 Perhaps this is as an emotion that the filmmaker intended for me to find within myself and also a familiarity with what I remember.

-## Pre Workout Pic
+## carbon copy

-Parallelism must have been the word I needed to describe the connections in all subjective truths that woke me up one morning in Chicago when I changed into another pair of those white shoes and they walked me to a street corner where the wall I leaned into was there for the clouds.
+Parallelism must have been the word I needed to describe the connections in all subjective truths that woke me up one morning in Chicago when I changed into another pair of those white shoes that walked me to a street corner where the wall I leaned into was there for the clouds.
 The clouds were there for my eyes.
 My eyes were there for a moment later.
 Later was there for now.
 Now is there to show me that that from both directions the art on both sides of the street reflected something soft enough to sleep to under the sun.
 When I woke up there was a reminder that I just found a full night of rest that morning, but the sounds in my ears changed the meaning of all the names _Death Cab for Cutie_ chose for their album _Transatlanticism_.
 Would "transpacificism" be a word echoed through time that maybe reflected off the wall at the same angle for _all of us then_ and also _all of us now_ or was actually _then_ there for the actual now?

 That day of concentric circles of time must have been these new parallelisms also in my letter to Israel about the west Pacific and the east Atlantic oceans.
 Their retainment with the lines that divide and the lines that bind.
 My boat tipped from one of those waves and I fell asleep under the one of those recollections of that maple tree where no others grew.

-## Post Workout Pic
+## blank carbon copy

 Practically speaking, I did not get the physics of sailing on the lesson they were first described to me.
 I got them eventually and they went like this.

 That was the wind that filled my sails and then I was no longer in irons.
-My body straightened out more, I looked in the direction of two on the wind clock one side of my boated lifted, and the sheet in my hand asked for more so I let go of it for an instant and the main sail snapped me to more than two, then to three.
+My body straightened out more, I looked in the direction of two on the wind clock one sid e of my boated lifted, and the sheet in my hand asked for more so I let go of it for an instant and the main sail snapped me to more than two, then to three.
 This release gradually turns you down or up the wall of the inside of a spinning top.
 The bow of your boat sweeps through the wall after you come about to the other side and the ocean and its earth beneath you have adjusted to your imagination.

 A boat not under any wind power is like it looks.
 If you can see it just sitting there when the wind blows how does the boat move because I wondered what the first person that kinda figured it all out was feeling.
 Some one put the whole thing together and a miracle happened.
 What else is there except one more thing.
 When you finally built the boat would you say if the number of iterations meant anything to you?
 I can almost see you getting there fewer than expected because you must have could already see the twist of the boat against another twist the other way.
 If they braid, then those must be the two sides to take for one path.
 Through the eye of the wind, your bow goes back to the side across what you read as 2 and then 1 and then you read it back to yourself as 1 and then 2.
 So the third is twelve and 21 just in case.